workingDog/pochi/README.md

-**Pochi** allows a presenter with an iPad or iPhone to share a presentation with a number of other iPads and iPhones.
+**Pochi** allows a presenter with an iPad or iPhone to share a presentation with other iPads and iPhones in the audience.
 As the presenter flips through the presentation pages, the viewer devices instantly and securely receive the updated pages.

 ![overview](images/overview.png)